Hardwood floors are known for being durable and resilient, but they have one big weakness: water.

 Maybe you moved into a house with a damaged wood floor or maybe you have had a flood from the kitchen or bathroom plumbing.
 If you are noticing stained or warped wood or big gaps between boards, you have water damage.

 There are some ways that you can repair water damage you find on your hardwood floors, but sometimes you will need to replace the flooring altogether.

-This guide will help you identify the type of damage, find out how to repair or replace it, and teach you how to prevent future water damage.
+This guide will help you identify the type of damage, find out how to repair water-damaged hardwood floors, and teach you how to prevent future water damage.